ZEON Price Tops $0.0013 on Top Exchanges (ZEON)

 ZEON Profile

-ZEON’s genesis date was February 26th, 2019.
+ZEON launched on February 26th, 2019.
 ZEON’s total supply is 50,000,000,000 tokens and its circulating supply is 30,529,103,436 tokens.
+The Reddit community for ZEON is https://reddit.com/r/zeonnetwork and the currency’s Github account can be viewed here.
 ZEON’s official Twitter account is @zeon_coin and its Facebook page is accessible here.
 The official website for ZEON is zeon.network.
-The Reddit community for ZEON is https://reddit.com/r/zeonnetwork and the currency’s Github account can be viewed here.
 ZEON’s official message board is medium.com/zeon-network.

 ZEON has an intrinsic token called ZEON (ERC20).
 ZEONs give platform usage rights to the users in terms of using it to pay for transaction processing or run smart contracts, set up processes of safe participation in other projects, and financial and insurance services.”

-It is usually not presently possible to purchase alternative cryptocurrencies such as ZEON directly using U.S. dollars.
-Investors seeking to acquire ZEON should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, Coinbase or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase ZEON using one of the exchanges listed above.
+It is usually not currently possible to buy alternative cryptocurrencies such as ZEON directly using US dollars.
+Investors seeking to trade ZEON should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Gemini or Changelly.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy ZEON using one of the exchanges listed above.

 Receive News & Updates for ZEON Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for ZEON and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.